XanaduAI/strawberryfields/doc/introduction/remote.rst

 1. By using the :func:`~.store_account` function to store your account credentials:

-   >>> sf.store_account("my_api_token")
+   >>> sf.store_account("AUTHENTICATION_TOKEN")

 2. By using the ``sf`` command line interface to configure Strawberry Fields with your account credentials:

    .. code-block:: bash

-       $ sf configure --token my_api_token
+       $ sf configure --token AUTHENTICATION_TOKEN

-In both of the above code snippets, ``my_api_token`` should be replaced with your personal API token!
-For more details on configuring Strawberry Fields for cloud access, including creating local per-project configuration files, see the :doc:`/introduction/configuration` quickstart guide.
+In both of the above code snippets, ``AUTHENTICATION_TOKEN`` should be replaced with your personal API token.
+For more details on configuring Strawberry Fields for cloud access, see the :doc:`/introduction/cloud_platform` quickstart guide.

 To test that your account credentials correctly authenticate against the cloud platform, you can use the :func:`~.ping` command, from within Strawberry Fields,